oasis-tcs/openc2-jadn-im/imjadn-v2.0-cn01.md

 The field or items definitions in the JIDL convey all of the same information as the normative JSON illustrated in Figures 3-5 and 3-6.
-The Information Modeling Examples in [Section 3.3](#33-information-modeling-examples) include numerous example of JIDL representation of both all JADN types.
+The Information Modeling Examples in [Section 3.3](#33-information-modeling-examples) include numerous examples of JIDL representation of a variety of JADN types.

 #### 3.1.3.3 Property Tables